karlicoss/rexport/README.md

 However, this is prone to leaking your password in shell history.

 You can also import script and call `get_json` function directory to get raw json.

+# Example output
+See [./output.json](output.json), it's got some example data you might find in your data export.
+I've cleaned it up a bit as it's got lots of different fields many of which are probably not relevant.

+However, this is pretty API dependent and changes all the time, so better check with [Reddit API](https://www.reddit.com/dev/api) if you are looking to something specific.